microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 This sets or appends the value for the named response header.
 Set replaces any existing header.
 Append adds an additional header with the given value.
 Note: setting "" as a header value is not recommended and can cause an undefined behavior.

-`When` specifies if the response header should be included for successful responses or for all responses.
+`When` specifies if the response header should be included for all, successful, or failure responses.
 Any response with a status code less than 400 is considered a success.

 ### ResponseHeaderRemove